 It is a law of nature that every runner will suffer injuries that prevent them from training as planned.
 Equally all-encompassing is the feeling of invincibility that characterises any runner who has yet to encounter debilitating injuries.
 These two facts of running life combine to ensure that almost every runner is woefully underprepared when they eventually have to face up to the reality that when running is your passion, your body will work against you at some point.

-My training log entries from week 4 and week 5 of 2019 are good examples of how this usually plays out.
-I feel so sorry for myself, and every word I write reflects that.
+I am a stereotypical example of how this usually plays out.
+I feel so sorry for myself.
 But it is OK.
 It is even natural to feel sorry for yourself when you can’t do the thing that makes you happy.
 However, do not let that get in the way of taking a productive approach to managing your injury.

 A Positive Mindset to Handle a Running Injury